compromise-evident/Authorship/README.md

 then became a target for exposing war crimes.
 And when I ask for proof of life, you publish one key until you're out of keys.
+You'll need to publish new lists.
+But because you're a target,
-I have to assume that new encrypted items under your name are impersonation.
+I have to assume new encrypted items under your name are impersonation.
-How would you have forced that list to represent a NEW list that's not pregenerated to finiteness?
+How would you have forced that original list to represent a NEW list that's not pregenerated to finiteness?
 Authorship does just that;